On my walk today, I found the Japan Map Center!

 Right next to the observation well, there was also some kind of amazing device.
 The duct extending to the right crossed over the sidewalk and connected to the Osakabashi automobile emission measurement station.
 I wondered if there was an analyzer or something in there.
 (I found out after I got home that it was an electrostatic precipitator and denitrator for a public air purification experiment.)

 I met the Meguro River.
-It’s been a long time since we met, since we walked along it in March this year.
+It’s been a long time since I walked along the river, since March of this year.

 That’s right, I was walking along Loop Route 6.

-The area we are walking today is called Yamate Dori all the way.
+The area I am walking today is called Yamate Dori all the way.
 Yamate Dori in this area is currently undergoing widening.

 I arrived at Nakameguro station.